mtolly/onyx/haskell/README.md

     Only the `ObjectDir` format (used in song files) is supported; other milos found on game discs will likely not work.

+  * Black `VENUE` patcher

+    Modifies existing CON files so the `VENUE` track is replaced with a static black background.
+Should work on both RB3 and RB2 format songs.